GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 </details>

-In the root directory of your project, create a file called `db.json`.
+In the root directory of your project, find `db.json` file.
 This is where you will store the data for the json-server.
-Open `db.json` and ask copilot to generate data by providing below example.
+Open `db.json` and ask copilot to generate 10 more records based on the existing record.
 Copilot should generate more elements in the same structure.

 <details>